MicrosoftDocs/azure-stack-docs/azure-managed-lustre/amlfs-prerequisites.md

 ## Network prerequisites

 Azure Managed Lustre file systems exist in a virtual network subnet.
-The subnet contains the Lustre Management Service (MGS) and handles all of the client interactions with the virtual Lustre cluster.
+The subnet contains the Lustre Management Service (MGS) and handles all client interactions with the virtual Lustre cluster.

 Each file system you create must have its own unique subnet.
 You can't move a file system from one network or subnet to another after you create the file system.

+Azure Managed Lustre accepts only IPv4 addresses.
+IPv6 is not supported.

 ### Network size requirements